- What Is Developmental Dysplasia of Hips (DDH) in Infant?

 Most doctors tend to observe signs and symptoms of hip dysplasia in the baby right when he is born.
-Certain hospitals do conduct special screenings to rule out the condition.
-In mild cases, hip dysplasia might not be evident until the child grows up.
-If symptoms of the condition might be apparent or the doctor tends to notice a pattern in the family’s history supporting the condition, additional procedures might be undertaken to confirm the diagnosis.
+Certain hospitals do conduct special screenings, such as NIPE within 72 hours of birth, to rule out the condition.
+In rare cases, hip dysplasia might not be evident until the child grows up.
+If signs of the condition might be apparent, or the doctor tends to notice a pattern in the family’s history supporting the condition, additional procedures might be undertaken to confirm the diagnosis.

 In such procedures, a preliminary x-ray test is undertaken to get a better picture regarding the development and pattern of bones.
 This can clearly indicate if the joint has any displacement or not.
-These results are further compounded by using an ultrasound, giving a better idea of the placement of internal organs, and helping rule out any further complications.
+These results are further compounded by using an ultrasound of the hip, giving a better idea of the placement of internal organs, and helping rule out any further complications.

 Treatment of Baby Hip Dysplasia